Home Student & Career Tips 7 Common Challenges of a Medical Profession

 1. Workload/Overload

-According to the CareerBuilder Survey, the provider shortage is hitting every healthcare organization, especially when it comes to nurses.
+According to the CareerBuilder Survey, the shortage of professionals is hitting every healthcare organization, especially when it comes to nurses.
 40% of medical professionals responded that they felt challenged by workloads at their jobs and when the pool was limited to only nurses, the number increased to 48%.
 This survey also showed turnover issues among healthcare professionals taking on additional responsibilities above their comfort zone.
 Who would want to add to an overload?
 Definitely not me!
 So, this goes the same with the medical professionals as there are few of them in the field and it wouldn’t be a good thing if they break down due to workload.
 We all need our medical healthcare professionals up and strong.
-Therefore, workload/overload is a serious challenge in the medical field.
+Therefore, workload/overload is a serious challenge in the medical field that needs to be tackled.

+Another challenge in the medical field is burnout of medical personnels.
 Unfortunately, this might seem like an individual or personal issue but can easily and seriously make a crack in the life of medical professionals, thereby becoming a challenge to the healthcare givers.
+According to research published in 2023 [1], 49.9 percent of healthcare workers reported experiencing burnout.
+Burnout can lead to

 • Psychological pressure